irwinarruda/goals-tracker-v2/README.md

 - [ ] Big confetti for completing a goal
 - [ ] Filter for completed todos
 - [x] After Form.reset() the labels stay at the top of the input
+- [x] On Android, input label tap does not work
+- [x] KeyboardAvoidingView breaking scroll behaviour

 ### Third Release